 ISSUE #6: Processing Timelines.
-What changes can the Board implement to the application
+What changes can the Board implement to the application process and staffing to reduce processing timelines?

 Background: Over the past five years, application volumes have steadily increased, a trend that is expected to continue.
 The Board has observed an average annual increase of 5% in registration applications and 1% in licensure applications.
 To address these challenges, the Board has made efforts to meet its processing goals by temporarily reallocating staff, offering overtime to evaluators, and implementing process improvements.
 While the Board has recognized improvements to processing times through these efforts, staff recognize that additional efforts could ensure the Board further reduces and maintains processing times.
-One such effort is to fully automate the submittal of registration application and application for licensure.
+One such effort is to fully automate the submittal of registration applications and applications for licensure.

 A registration application requires an individual to submit a transcript and, in some instances, an education certification from their institution.
 The Board has implemented the process for individuals and institutions to submit these items electronically.
 Additionally, the Board is in the final stages of implementing and online registration application.
-While this system is close to being fully automated with online applications, staff will need to consider how to improve the process of transcript and additional supporting documents for registrant applications.
+While this system is close to being fully automated with online applications, staff will need to consider how to improve the process of transcript and additional supporting document submittals for registrant applications.